NatLibFi/melinda-deduplication/index.md

 ## Micro services

 The is implemented as micro services.
-Each service also depends on shared implemented as a [Javascript module](https://github.com/NatLibFi/melinda-deduplication-common).
+Each service also depends on shared code implemented as a [Javascript module](https://github.com/NatLibFi/melinda-deduplication-common).

 ### Listener